Why you might need? Excisional Biopsy

 My procedure is on my arm or leg, should I take any special precautions?

 On the limbs – especially extremities such as the foot or hand, swelling following the procedure can develop.
 Therefore we would recommend elevation of the affected limb following the procedure when at home.
-In certain case, such as with your hand we may put a sling on to keep your hand elevated.
+In certain cases, such as with your hand we may put a sling on to keep your hand elevated.
 This may mean that you will need to reduce your responsibilities and exercises following your procedure, although your surgeon will warn you about these issues prior to your procedure.